Svitlana937/pands-weekly-tasks/README.md

 ## Topics Covered

-- Python basics: variables, data types, and operators
+- Python basics: Variables & Data Types (Strings, floats, ints, lists, and dictionaries)
+- Input/Output (Using input() to get user input and print() to display results)
+- Conditional Statements (if, elif, else for decision making)
-- Conditional statements and loops
+- Loops (while\and\for loops for repetition)
-- Functions and modules
+- Functions (Writing reusable code with def and using return values)
-- File handling
-- Exception handling
+- String Methods (e.g., .count(), .lower() for analyzing text)
+- Command-Line Arguments (Using sys.argv to read filenames from the terminal)
+- File Handling (Opening, reading, and processing text files (with open(...))
 - Working with libraries (e.g., `math`, `datetime`)
 - Basic scripting and automation